reductstore/website/blog/2024-01-28-reductstore-v1_8_0-released/index.md

 #### Append-Only Approach

-Currently, replication is append-only, meaning we only synchronize new records when they are written.
-As ReductStore is typically used as a large ring-buffer for blob data, it automatically removes old data when the disk quota is exceeded.
+Currently, replication is append-only, meaning we only synchronize new records when they are written but not deleted or update.
+As ReductStore is typically used as an efficient FIFO buffer for blob data, it automatically removes old data when the disk quota is exceeded.
 Therefore, it doesn't make sense to replicate the remove operation on a remote instance where the disk space might be different.

 #### Edge/IoT Optimization